mnr/writing-wip/dimensions_living_book/gretalastchapter.md

 "Hello Marky," she says.
 "What are you doing up so late?"

 I sit on the couch and place my water on the side table.
 "Couldn't sleep," I say.
-"I'll wait for a bit, then go back to bed.
-What are you doing here?"
+"What are you doing here?"

 "There's lots of places I can be.
 I don't have to choose.
 So I'm here."